Ethos, values, British values

 Little Stars’ Values

-At Little Stars we have 11 values to support our children when learning about themselves and others.
+At Little Stars we have 6 values to support our children when learning about themselves and others.
 Our values support our everyday practice, and they are referred to across all our settings.
-Each month we focus on a particular value and teach the children the meaning behind the value.
+Each term we focus on a particular value and teach the children the meaning behind the value.
 This enables all children, staff and their families to have a clear understanding of Little Stars’ values.

 Our values